 Because your trade will be carried out at the then-available market price, it may be executed at a price somewhat above or below the stop price.

 Trailing stops can be set up to work automatically with most brokers and trading systems or can be manually monitored and changed by the trader.

-A trailing stop is initially placed in the same manner as a regular stop loss order.
-For example, a trailing stop for a long trade would be a sell order, and would be placed at a price that was below the trade entry.
-The main difference between a regular stop loss and a trailing stop is that the trailing stop moves as the price moves.
-For example, for every five cents that the price moves, the trailing stop would also move five cents.
-Trailing stops only move in direction of the trade, so if you are long and price moves up 10 cents, the stop loss will also move up 10 cents.
-But, if the price starts to fall, the stop loss doesn't move.
+A trailing stop-loss order is initially placed in the same manner as a regular stop-loss order.
+For example, a trailing stop for a long trade (selling an asset you have) would be a sell order and would be placed at a price below the trade entry point.
+The main difference between a regular stop loss and a trailing stop loss is that the trailing one moves whenever the price moves in your favor.

-If the price then moved back down to $40.15, the trailing stop would stay at $40.10.
-If the price continued down and reached $40.10, the trailing stop would exit the trade at $40.10, having protected ten cents of profit (per share).
+If the price then were to move back down to $40.15, the trailing stop would stay at $40.10.
+If the price were to continue down and reache $40.10, the trailing stop-loss order would be converted to a market order, and you would be able to exit the trade at about $40.10, having protected about 10 cents of profit per share.

 How to Place or Move a Stop Loss

-Most brokers provide a trailing stop loss order type.
-When placing a stop loss, select "Trailing Stop" or "Trailing Stop Loss".
-Set how much room you want to give the trade, for example, 10 cents, 20 cents, 5 cents, etc. Confirm the order and your stop loss will now move automatically as the price moves.
+Most brokers provide a trailing stop-loss order option.
+Determine how much room you want to give the trade, such as 10 to 20 cents, and double-check your order.
+Your stop loss should now move automatically as the price moves.

 Traders can also trail their stop loss manually.
 They simply change the price of their stop loss as the price moves.